 It is further assumed that there exists a trust relation between the AUSF (AAA-IWF) and the AAA.
 These entities need to be mutually authenticated, and the information transferred on the interface need to be confidentiality, integrity and replay protected.

 1. The UE selects the SNPN and initiates UE registration in the SNPN.
-In case no SUPI is provisioned in the UE, the UE creates a SUCI/SUPI based on the CdP-UE ID provided by the CdP and provisioned in the UE.
+In case no SUPI is provisioned in the UE, the UE creates a SUCI based on the CdP-UE ID provided by the CdP and provisioned in the UE.

-NOTE 1: In the case of the UE constructing the SUPI, it is assumed that the SUPI is on NAI format and includes also the CdP ID in the domain part of the NAI, e.g. UEID@CdPID.
+NOTE 1: In the case of the UE constructing the SUCI from CdP-UE ID, it is assumed that the CdP-UE ID is on NAI format and includes also the CdP ID in the domain part of the NAI, e.g. UEID@CdPID.

 For construction of the SUCI, existing methods in TS 33.501 [2] can be used.
 If the public key of the SNPN is not provisioned in the UE, null scheme can be used with anonymised SUPI as described in Annex B of TS 33.501 [2].

-Editor's note: User privacy for key-generating EAP-methods not covered by current procedures in TS 33.501 [2] is FFS.”